 Israel has been on my bucket list for as long as I can remember, and last November I finally got to tick it off.
-Unfortunately, it was just a brief week-long stint in Jerusalem thanks to the wonderful iTravelJerusalem and the #TBEXJLM press trip.
+Unfortunately, it was just a brief week-long stint in Jerusalem thanks to iTravelJerusalem and the #TBEXJLM press trip.
 What a week though!
-I met an inspiring group of travel bloggers, and got to see exactly what to do in Jerusalem.
+I met an inspiring group of travel bloggers and got to see exactly what to do in Jerusalem.
 A blend of old and new, and a city where three ancient religions collide and continue to live alongside one another, it’s somewhere quite unlike anywhere else I’ve ever travelled to.
 It’s also a great idea to do Jerusalem with kids.

-Because it’s incredibly complex and I was only there a week, I won’t be addressing the political situation in Israel for now.
-Instead I’ll just be focussing on the rich history of Jerusalem, and soon also the incredible and amazing vegan food I ate in my time there.
-For now, I just wanted to list what I think are Jerusalem’s top 10 tourist attractions not to miss as well as what to do in Jerusalem!
+Because it’s incredibly complex and I was only there a week, I’ll just be focussing on the rich history of Jerusalem, and here also the incredible and amazing vegan food I ate in my time there.
+Today, I wanted to list what I think are Jerusalem’s top 10 tourist attractions not to miss as well as what to do in Jerusalem!
 And right this way for where to stay in Jerusalem and for how to create your perfect Israel budget.

 1. The Old City

 Intense and magical in equal parts, the old city of Jerusalem is unlike anywhere else in the world.
 Built by King David in 1004 B.C, it was long considered to be the centre of the world.
-Jerusalem has been protected, stormed and glorified by ancient kings and rulers, and worshiped by the ordinary people who placed it at the centre of their faith and made pilgrimages to stand on its cobblestones.
+Jerusalem has been protected, stormed and glorified by ancient kings and rulers, and worshipped by the ordinary people who placed it at the centre of their faith and made pilgrimages to stand on its cobblestones.
 Here you can buy many souvenirs from Israel too.

 Walking the streets of the old city, it’s incredible that it’s here Jesus was crucified and Mohammed rose to Heaven.
 You’re walking in the footsteps of scholars, pilgrims, merchants, warriors, slaves, and deities.
 As one of the oldest cities in the world, you can’t help but feel like you’re walking next to the ghosts of history.